|

 sports the last refuge of un-politically correct erotica?

-Toby Miller: Goran Ivanisevic is a very troubling character for many of us.
-Sports
+Toby Miller: Goran Ivanisevic was one of a number of very troubling characters for many of us.
+Many sports

 are

-dominated by conservatives--every golfer on the PGA tour is a
+dominated by conservatives - it was once reported that every US golfer on the PGA tour was a

 registered